Whelping Puppies for Beginners

-Having everything ready for the whelping box a week before the litter is due, will help you and your girl feel prepared for the big day, or evening, as it often turns out.
+Having everything ready for the whelping a week before the litter is due will help you and your girl feel prepared for the big day—or evening, as it often turns out.

-These best practices are based on my personal experiences as an AKC Breeder of Merit, as well as tips and videos shared with me by friends in the dog breeding community.
+These best practices are based on my personal experiences as an AKC Breeder of Merit.
+I also include tips and videos shared with me by friends in the dog breeding community.
 Using these tools and techniques will ensure a successful puppy whelping!

 Puppy Whelping Supplies

 Here is the checklist of items you will need for whelping your litter.
-We will discuss the uses of each of them in depth throughout this article series.
+We will discuss the uses of each of them in-depth throughout this article.